-To keep us moving toward an open economy, we must maintain the basic health and safety precautions that have helped slow the spread of the virus: frequent cleaning and handwashing, social distancing, wearing facial coverings, and avoiding crowded places.
-Be sure to educate your employees about the symptoms of COVID-19 and how to prevent its spread, encourage workers to stay home and get tested if they feel sick, and encourage customers to wear face coverings.
+To keep us moving toward an open and thriving economy, we must maintain the basic health and safety precautions that have helped slow the spread of the virus: wearing well-fitting facial coverings, frequent cleaning and handwashing, social distancing, and avoiding crowded places.
+Be sure to educate your employees about how to prevent the spread of COVID-19, and encourage workers to stay home if they feel sick or have any of the following symptoms:

 Facial Covering Requirements